 In April 2015, PNAi entered a lease for approximately 3,800 square feet of office and laboratory space for a term of 39 months in Woburn, Massachusetts.
 In January 2018, the Company elected to renew this lease for three years, beginning in August 2018.
-In connection with the lease, the Company maintains a letter of credit issued to the lessor in the amount of \$50, which is secured by restricted cash that is classified as noncurrent based on the term of the underlying lease.
+This lease expired in July 2021.